SaladTechnologies/comfyui-api/README.md

 ## Download and Usage

+Either use a [pre-built Docker image](#prebuilt-docker-images), or build your own.

 Download the latest version from the release page, and copy it into your existing ComfyUI dockerfile.
+You can find good base dockerfiles in the [docker](./docker) directory.
+There are also example dockerfiles for popular models in the [SaladCloud Recipes Repo](https://github.com/SaladTechnologies/salad-recipes/tree/master/src).

-Then, you can use it like this:
+If you have your own ComfyUI dockerfile, you can add the comfyui-api server to it like so:

 ```dockerfile
 # Change this to the version you want to use